christophermayfield/thesisprogress/myupdates.md

 #November 14th, 2018

 I still am feeling sick.
 I need some money so I decided to take a half day job at troy.
 I hope to wake up tomorrow and feel better and be able to get some work done.

+#February 17th, 2019

+First post of the new years.
+I am excited to be the year that I get this done.
+I am making some serious progress.
+I have wrote some excel recode data, which is pretty awesome.
+I'm glad to be back on this habitually.